kckecheng/prometheus/switch.rst

 - SNMPv2 (SNMPv2c, SNMPv2u)
 - SNMPv3

-The main differences are all about security, SNMPv1 is not secure enough, SNMPv3 is too strict, hence SNMPv2 are the most popular adopted deployment.
+The main differences focus on security.
+Simply speaking, SNMPv1 is not secure enough, SNMPv3 is too strict, hence SNMPv2 are the most popular adopted deployment.

 Community String
 +++++++++++++++++